Class of 2017

 - Hometown: Nairobi, Kenya

-For her Wilderness Leadership summer, Olivia took part in an Alpine backpacking course in the Sierra Nevada Mountains in California.
-For her Social Justice summer, she worked with Notre Dame’s Haiti Program in Léogâne, Haiti, where she led a small research team as they conducted market assessment for Bon Sel, a medicated salt product the program provides Haitians to aid in the prevention of lymphatic filariasis.
-She returned to Nairobi, Kenya, for her Global Inquiry summer to intern with IBM.
+For her Wilderness Leadership summer, Olivia took part in an alpine backpacking course in the Sierra Nevada Mountains in California.
+For her Social Justice summer, she worked with Notre Dame’s Haiti Program in Léogâne, Haiti, where she led a small research team as they conducted a market assessment for Bon Sel, a medicated salt product the program provides Haitians to aid in the prevention of lymphatic filariasis.
+She returned to her hometown, Nairobi, Kenya, for her Global Inquiry summer to intern with IBM.
 For her final Hesburgh-Yusko summer, she worked at McKinsey and Company in Atlanta as a business analyst intern.

 - Areas of Study: Civil Engineering